DON’T BE AFRAID TO SAY ALOUD THE NAME OF THE DECEASED. DON’T BE AFRAID TO REMEMBER HIM OR HER. ALOUD. WITH US.

 Except there is one sort of, kind of, miniature exception.

 And that is when someone else speaks fondly about your beloved.

-Because grief is such a strong, set-apart force — something that almost can’t be classified as a feeling or set of feelings — it sometimes scares others (heck, it scares us, the bereaved, too; why can’t we get over it?
+Grief is such a strong, set-apart force — something that almost can’t be classified as a feeling or set of feelings.
+It sometimes scares others (heck, it scares us, the bereaved, too; why can’t we get over it?
 Why, when we used to be competent and productive, are we forgetting to put gas in the care, and forgetting to pay bills on time?).

-Yet grief and mourning are what we have after someone we love dies: it is the imperfect, painful method by which we struggle, often unwillingly, seemingly unsuccessfully (especially in the early phases) to integrate love and loss, death and life itself.
+For grief and mourning are what we have after someone we love dies.
+Grief is the imperfect, painful method by which we struggle, often unwillingly, seemingly unsuccessfully (especially in the early phases) to integrate love and loss, death and life itself.